Mini Hatch: Model range

 The Mk II range was launched with the One, Cooper and Cooper S derivatives.
 In July 2009, a new budget version called Mini First was added, 50 years after the launch of the original car.
 Introduced with a base MSRP of £10,950, It had a similar, but lower output 1.4L 75 PS engine to the One, but with no automatic option.
 The 1.4L engine was replaced by a 1.6L version, producing the same 75 PS in 2010.
 The First preempted the launch of the One Minimalism by including the Mini Minimalism technologies.
 In January 2010 the Mini One Minimalism was announced, which was available in two states of tune depending on the market: (75 PS and 98 PS).
 The model was marketed as a more environmentally friendly option with low 119 g per kilometre carbon dioxide (CO_{2}) helped by low resistance tyres and flush wheel trims, and included the Minimalism technologies previously excluded from the Mini One.
+When the Life Cycle Impulse (LCI) was released in 2010, the Mini Ray was released, exclusive to Australia and Italy.
+It has styling features much like the One for other markets, with a two-spoke steering wheel, less chrome around the exterior, and exclusive steel wheel covers.
 In spring 2011, a new diesel Mini Cooper SD was launched.
 With a new four-cylinder 2.0 L turbo diesel engine, it had an output of 145 PS and maximum torque of 305 Nm between 1,750 and 2,700 rpm.